-The musicians am about to mention are but some of the many who have lowered the standard of what should entail a proper gospel song.
-In terms of talent though, they’re surely top calibre.
+The musicians I’m about to mention are but some of the many who have lowered the standard of what should entail a proper gospel song.
+In terms of talent though, they’re surely amazing.

 Jimmy Gait

-He is notorious for infuriating the public and he knows it.
+He is notorious for infuriating the public, and he knows it.
 Problem is, he doesn’t care about what you think.
 After all, that’s what showbiz is all about.
 Controversy sells.
-My contest of this mindset only comes because he is misleading thousands of teenagers in the process.
+My contest against this mindset only comes because he is misleading thousands in the process.

 Bahati

-He’s the good boy on the list.
+He’s the ‘good boy’ on the list.
 Still, his desire for mainstream attention ruins everything.
-Deep down it always seems he yearns for headline-grabbing articles about him on gossip blogs like MPasho and Ghafla.
+To me, it seems he craves those headline-grabbing articles on gossip blogs like MPasho and Ghafla.

 Size 8